 Much like Arabian Coast, Morocco in Epcot’s World Showcase has a variety of textured light fixtures.
-Overall, the use of light is exceptional in the World Showcase.

 That just touches upon some of my favorite light fixtures around the Disney theme parks.
 Hopefully this taste of the different light fixtures has piqued your curiosity, and the next time in the parks you’ll take some time to inspect the lighting.
 Trust me, it (probably) seems less weird if we’re all staring at the lights and taking photos of them!